Oxid15/cascade/README.md

 ### Experiment tracking
 Not only data and pipelines changes over time.
-Model change more frequently and require special system to handle experiments and artifacts.
+Models change more frequently and require special system to handle experiments and artifacts.

 ```python
 from cascade import models as cdm